Geometric Auslander criterion for flatness: Introduction

 By the prime avoidance lemma, $\varphi_{\xi}:X_{\xi}\to Y_{\eta}$ has an algebraic (respectively, geometric) vertical component if and only if there exists a nonzero element $m\in\mathcal{O}_{X,\xi}$ such that the zero-set germ $\VV(\Ann_{\mathcal{O}_{X,\xi}}(m))$ of the annihilator of $m$ in $\OXxi$ is mapped to a proper analytic (respectively, nowhere-dense) subgerm of $Y_{\eta}$.

 We can extend the notion of vertical component to a finitely generated $\OXxi$-module $F$:

-\begin{definition} Let $Z_{\xi}$ be the zero-set germ of the support of $F$; i.e., $Z_\xi=\VV\left(\bigcap\{\pp:\pp\in\mathrm{Ass}_{\OXxi}(F)\}\right)$.
+\begin{definition} Let $I:=\Ann_{\OXxi}(F)$ and let $Z_\xi$ be the germ of a complex analytic subspace of $X$, defined by $\OO_{Z,\xi}:=\OXxi/I$.
 We say that $F$ has an \emph{algebraic} (respectively, \emph{geometric}) \emph{vertical component} over $Y_{\eta}$ (or over $\OYeta$) if $Z_{\xi}$ has an algebraic (respectively, geometric) vertical component over $Y_{\eta}$ in the sense of Definition~\ref{def:vert}; equivalently (by prime avoidance again), there exists a nonzero $m\in F$ such that the $\VV(\Ann_{\OXxi}(m))$ is mapped to a proper analytic (respectively, nowhere-dense) subgerm of $Y_{\eta}$.
 In the geometric case, we will call such $m$ a \emph{geometric vertical element} (or simply a \emph{vertical element}) of $F$ over $Y_{\eta}$ (or over $\OYeta$). \end{definition}

 Note that an analogous ``algebraic vertical element'' of $F$ over $Y_\eta$ is simply a (nonzero) zero-divisor of $F$ over $\OYeta$, so there is no need to define algebraic vertical elements.
 A \emph{vertical element} will always mean geometric vertical.